Ntclov/Cydia/README.md

-BTW i just maded and i not done it
+BTW i just maded and i not done it yet